hubmapconsortium/portal-ui/README.md

     - (Note: Error with @hubmap-prov-vis dependency.
 Manually add the schema.json until [this issue is resolved](https://github.com/hubmapconsortium/portal-ui/issues/139).)
 - in the root project directory
-    - Run `./dev-start.sh`, which will fail with a warning.
-    - Update `context/instance/app.conf` with the Globus client ID and client secret.
-(Get the those codes from another developer.)
+    - Get `app.conf` from another developer and place it at `context/instance/app.conf`.
-    - Run `./dev-start.sh` again to start the webpack dev and flask servers and then visit [localhost:5001](http://localhost:5001).
+    - Run `./dev-start.sh` to start the webpack dev and flask servers and then visit [localhost:5001](http://localhost:5001).

 ### Development servers
 The webpack dev server serves all files within the public directory and provides hot module replacement for the react application.